30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 18. Venture to the Ancient City (Muang Boran)

-Located about an hour south of Bangkok, the Ancient City or “Muang Boran” is a sprawling outdoor museum shaped like Thailand itself.
+The Ancient City or “Muang Boran” is a massive outdoor museum shaped like Thailand itself, situated about an hour south of Bangkok.
 Within the 200-acre complex are full-scale replicas of historic temples, palaces and monuments.
 One of the most photographed sites is the Sumeru Mountain Palace built on a giant fish.
 It's easy to get around the Ancient City, as bikes and golf carts are available to rent upon arrival.

 Travel Tip: If you’d prefer not to take a taxi from Bangkok, the BTS Skytrain is a good option.
 You can jump on the Green Line to Kheha Station and from there take a local songthaew.